Powhatan: Culture and lifeways

-It is believed that Powhatans would make offerings and pray to the sun during sunrises.
-Although, they also prayed and made offerings to specific Gods, who were believed to be in control of the harvest.
+Powhatans made offerings and prayed at sunrise.
+Although, they also prayed and made offerings to specific gods, who were believed to be in control of the harvest.
 They used the land differently, and their religion was a Native one.
 Significantly, one of the major duties of Powhatan priests was controlling the weather.

 Tribes of the paramount chiefdom and their territories

-The number of tribes listed and the number of warriors are based on estimates or reports which mostly go back to Captain John Smith (1580 - 1631) and William Strachey(1572 - 1621).
-Usually only the number of the warriors of the individual tribes is known, the stem number will therefore be determined with a ratio of 1: 3, 1: 3,3 or last 1: 4, the studies of Christian Feest are decisive.
+The number of tribes listed and the number of warriors are based on estimates or reports which mostly go back to Captain John Smith (1580 - 1631) and William Strachey (1572 - 1621).
+Usually, only the number of the warriors of the individual tribes is known, the stem number will therefore be determined with a ratio of 1: 3, 1: 3,3, or the last 1: 4, and the studies of Christian Feest are decisive.
 The last-mentioned figures refer to the first mention as well as the last mention of the respective tribes - e.g. 1585/1627 for the Chesapeake (Source: Handbook of North American Indians).

-The Powhatan people today

-State and federal recognition

-As of 2014, the state of Virginia has recognized eight Powhatan Indian-descended tribes in Virginia.
-Collectively, the tribes currently have 3,000–3,500 enrolled tribal members.
-It is estimated, however, that 3 to 4 times that number are eligible for tribal membership.
-Two of these tribes, the Mattaponi and Pamunkey, still retain their reservations from the 17th century and are located in King William County, Virginia.

-Since the 1990s, the Powhatan Indian tribes, which have state recognition, along with other Virginia Indian tribes which have state recognition, have been seeking federal recognition.
-That recognition process has proved difficult as it has been hampered by the lack of official records to verify heritage and by the historical misclassification of family members in the 1930s and 1940s, largely a result of Virginia's state policy of race classification on official documents.